SysKitTeam/docs-point/configuration/custom-views.md

 When you are ready, you can choose to schedule your report or export it as:
 * A **PDF (1)** file
 * An **Excel (2)** file

-This exports the report filtered by the custom view you selected.
+**This exports the rows you see in your filtered report**.
+  * For example, when you select a custom view and then additionally filter the report, use Excel or PDF export actions to generate a file containing the final result of your filtering.

-Clicking the **arrow symbol (3)** next to either of the two options provides the ability to **Export All (4)**.
+Clicking the **arrow symbol (3)** next to either of the two export options enables you to run the **Export All (4)** action.
-* The Export All button exports all the information that is included in the report view by default
+* **The Export All action generates a file containing all the information that is included in the selected report view.**
+  * For example, when you select a custom view and then additionally filter the report but you still want to export rows as filtered in the selected view without additional filters applied, use the Export All action.

 ![Save Custom Views - Filter](../.gitbook/assets/custom-views-save-export.png)